Salem Car Accident

 Drivers injured due to problems with roads may be able to pursue a claim against those responsible for road design.
 Others who can be sued after a crash include drivers of other vehicles if they contributed to the crash, as well as the manufacturer of the vehicle if the car was defective.Getting Help From a Salem Car Accident Lawyer

 Drivers between the ages of 15 and 24 are more likely to die from motor vehicle collisions than any other cause according to Mass.gov.
 As many as 26 percent of all Massachusetts deaths resulting from collisions involved people between the ages of 15 and 24.
 Collisions also caused 33 percent of injury-related fatalities for young adults in this age group.

 No matter the age of the victim, it is important to realize that a car accident can forever change lives.
 Victims and their families have just one chance to pursue a claim for damages and they should get the legal help they need to put together the strongest possible case.

-Schedule your free consultation with a Salem car accident lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Salem car accident lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.